lkasym/AstroGo/README.md

      ```

 4. **Connecting Backend and Frontend**
-   - Ensure the backend is running on `http://localhost:5000`.
-Update the API URL in the frontend if needed.
+   - Ensure the Flask API is running on `http://localhost:5000`.
+Update the API URL in the frontend if necessary.

 ---

 ## 📜 Data Sources

-AstroGo’s model is based on respected astrological texts, ensuring accurate and insightful predictions:
+AstroGo’s knowledge base draws from respected sources in Vedic astrology, providing authenticity and depth in its predictions:

 - [Saptarishis Astrology Articles](https://saptarishisastrology.com/category/articles/)
 - [Brihat Parashara Hora Shastra (English)](https://archive.org/details/BPHSEnglish)